1945 United Kingdom general election: Dissolution of Parliament and campaign

-Held less than two months following VE Day, it was the first general election since 1935, as general elections had been suspended by Parliament during the Second World War.
+Held less than two months following VE Day, this was the first general election since 1935, as general elections had been suspended by Parliament during the Second World War.
 Clement Attlee, the leader of the Labour Party, refused Winston Churchill's offer of continuing the wartime coalition until the Allied defeat of Japan.
 On 15 June, King George VI dissolved Parliament, which had been sitting for nearly ten years without an election.

-The Labour manifesto, "Let Us Face the Future", included promises of nationalisation, economic planning, full employment, a National Health Service, and a system of social security.
-The manifesto proved popular with the electorate, selling a million and a half copies.
-The Conservative manifesto, "Mr. Churchill's Declaration to the Voters", on the other hand, included progressive ideas on key social issues but was relatively vague on the idea of postwar economic control, and the party was associated with high levels of unemployment in the 1930s.
+The Labour manifesto, Let Us Face the Future, included promises of nationalisation, economic planning, full employment, a National Health Service, and a system of social security.
+The manifesto proved popular with the electorate, selling one and a half million copies.
+The Conservative manifesto, Mr. Churchill's Declaration to the Voters, on the other hand, included progressive ideas on key social issues but was relatively vague on the idea of postwar economic control, and the party was associated with high levels of unemployment in the 1930s.
 It failed to convince voters that it could effectively deal with unemployment in a postwar Britain.
 In May 1945, when the war in Europe ended, Churchill's approval ratings stood at 83%, but the Labour Party had held an 18% poll lead as of February 1945.

 The polls for some seats were delayed until 12 July and in Nelson and Colne until 19 July because of local wakes weeks.
 The results were counted and declared on 26 July to allow time to transport the votes of those serving overseas.
 Victory over Japan Day ensued on 15 August.

 Outcome

 The caretaker government, led by Churchill, was heavily defeated.
-The Labour Party led by Attlee won a landslide victory and gained a majority of 145 seats.
+The Labour Party led by Attlee won a landslide victory and gained a majority of 146 seats.
 It was the first election in which Labour gained a majority of seats and the first in which it won a plurality of votes.

 The election was a disaster for the Liberal Party, which lost all of its urban seats, and marked its transition from being a party of government to a party of the political fringe.
 Its leader, Archibald Sinclair, lost his rural seat of Caithness and Sutherland.
 That was the last general election until 2019 in which a major party leader lost their seat, but Sinclair lost only by a handful of votes in a very tight three-way contest.

-The Liberal National Party fared even worse by losing two thirds of its seats and falling behind the Liberals in seat count for the first time since the parties split in 1931.
+The Liberal National Party fared even worse by losing two-thirds of its seats and falling behind the Liberals in seat count for the first time since the parties split in 1931.
 It was the final election that the Liberal Nationals fought as an autonomous party, as they merged with the Conservative Party two years later although they continued to exist as a subsidiary party of the Conservatives until 1968.

 Future prominent figures who entered Parliament included Harold Wilson, James Callaghan, Barbara Castle, Michael Foot and Hugh Gaitskell.
 Future Conservative Prime Minister Harold Macmillan lost his seat, but he returned to Parliament at a by-election later that year.